Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

 ## Regenerate Rados-GW Load Balancer Configuration for the Rebuilt Nodes

-   **IMPORTANT:** Radosgw by default is deployed to the first 3 storage nodes.
-This includes haproxy and keepalived.
-This is automated as part of the install, but you may have to regenerate the configuration if you are not running on the first 3 storage nodes or all nodes.
-Please see the 2 examples in step 1.
+   **IMPORTANT:** `Rados-GW` by default is deployed to the first 3 storage nodes.
+This includes `HAproxy` and `Keepalived`.
+   This is automated as part of the install, but administrators may have to regenerate the configuration if they are not running on the first 3 storage nodes or all nodes.

 1. Deploy Rados Gateway containers to the new nodes.

-   - If running Rados Gateway on all nodes is the desired configuration, then do:

-      ```bash
-      ceph orch apply rgw site1 zone1 --placement="*"
-      ```

-   - If deploying to select nodes then do:
+   - Configure Rados Gateway containers with the complete list of nodes it should be running on:

      ```bash
      ceph orch apply rgw site1 zone1 --placement="<node1 node2 node3 node4 ... >"